hkdb/Densify/README.md

 #### June 24th, 2024 - v0.3.2 Released

-- Fixed #9 - Recent & Drag & Drop
+- Fixed #9 - Recent & Drag & Drop - Thanks to @batikstudio
 - Fixed \ check
 - Added some other illegal filename characters that could potentially be dangerous